kevinctofel/SecondBrain/index.md

 - All content is written in [Markdown format](https://en.wikipedia.org/wiki/Markdown), which is simpler than HTML.
 I use the Vim text editor in Linux and/or Obsidian to create or edit content.
 - All content is stored in a Github repository.
 - When I commit new content to the repository, static HTML files are produced by [11ty](https://www.11ty.dev/), which are then published to the web within seconds.

-_Tip: My second brain data is organized by folder categories in the sidebar.
-My daily writings are found in the Journal folder there too._